CONFLICT OF INTEREST POLICY

 The Board of Directors and staff of the Space Coast Health Foundation, Inc. (the “Foundation”) aspire to the highest level of ethical conduct in our work.
 The Foundation also values the knowledge gained from such individuals’ involvement with other organizations.
 Inevitably, from time to time, such affiliations may create or appear to create conflicts with the individual’s duty to the Foundation.
 To ensure that the Foundation’s decisions are free of any conflicts or other inappropriate influences, the Board of Directors has adopted the following policy concerning conflicts of interest and gifts.

 In carrying out this policy, the Foundation relies on the good judgment and integrity of its Board of Directors and staff.
 The Foundation encourages a culture of transparency in which such individuals fully and promptly disclose all affiliations, interests and gifts of which they are aware that might present a conflict relating to a potential transaction or might otherwise affect their objectivity.
-The Foundation asks the Board of Directors and staff to bring to the attention of their colleagues, and staff members to their supervisors’ attention, all personal and professional interests or affiliations that might conflict with their duty to the Foundation.
+The Foundation asks the Board of Directors to bring to the attention of their colleagues, and staff members to their supervisors’ attention, all personal and professional interests or affiliations that might conflict with their duty to the Foundation.
 In situations where conflicts are uncertain, the Foundation encourages individuals to err on the side of disclosure.

 This policy applies to “Covered Persons,” defined as any member of the Board of Directors or staff member that has authority to act on behalf of the Foundation.
 Upon commencement of affiliation or employment and annually thereafter, all Covered Persons must complete a conflict of interest disclosure statement.
 Covered Persons are also required to update the conflict of interest disclosure statement whenever there has been a change in the Covered Persons affiliations.
-Covered Person’s must disclose all of their affiliations, as requested by the form, even if there is no current conflict of interest.
+Covered Person’s must disclose all their affiliations, as requested by the form, even if there is no current conflict of interest.

 CONFLICTS OF INTEREST

-- Application
+A. Application

 Generally, a conflict of interest may occur if an interest or activity influences or appears to influence the ability of a Covered Person to exercise objectivity or impairs the Covered Person’s ability to perform his or her responsibilities in the best interests of the Foundation.
 A Covered Person is considered to have a potential conflict of interest when: